source-academy/sourceror/README.md

 `dist/` and `wasm/` will be created in `sourceror-driver`.

-You can then use your locally-built `sourcerer-driver` in another project (such as `cadet-frontend`) by running
+You can then use your locally-built `sourceror-driver` in another project (such as `cadet-frontend`) by running

 ```
 yarn link
 ```

-in the `sourcerer-driver` directory, and then
+in the `sourceror-driver` directory, and then

 ```
-yarn link sourcerer
+yarn link sourceror
 ```

 in the root of the other project.